Not sensing any heat and seeing error code 228 from your Lennox® furnace?

 This shows your furnace couldn’t correct its pressure switch before turning on.
 As a consequence, your system will not run for your safety.

 Repairing or replacing this part is better left to the professionals at D.A.
 Bennett Service Experts in Albany.
-Our NATE-certified technicians are among the best in the industry.
+Our ACE-certified technicians are among the best in the industry.
 They’re well-qualified to take care of all of your heating needs, including clearing a furnace error.

 We want you to be completely satisfied with our quality furnace repair* for a year.

 How a Pressure Switch Works

 This part plays an important part as your furnace prepares to warm your space.

 Here’s what happens after your thermostat’s call for heat: